 ABOUT

-At 22, I moved to Eswatini through Princeton in Africa to begin my full-time career in international development.
-By 23, after being forcibly repatriated during the pandemic, I rebuilt my life in New York City.
-Since then, I’ve grown from nonprofits focused on refugee advocacy and health access to leading award-winning global social impact programs in private equity and tech — all while carving a creative career that’s just as bold.
+My journey began at 22 when I moved to Eswatini through Princeton in Africa launching my career in international development.
+After being forcibly repatriated during the pandemic at 23, I rebuilt my life in New York City and have since evolved from nonprofit work in refugee advocacy and healthcare access to leading award-winning global social impact programs — all while carving my own creative path.